home

 In certain situations, the panel may permit non-parties to participate in the discipline hearing.

 The College is obligated to disclose relevant information to the member in advance of the discipline hearing.
 This is in order to ensure procedural fairness to the member and maintain the integrity of the discipline process.
+For more information, please read the Rules of Procedure of the Discipline Committee.

 The panel makes final decisions based on the evidence and submissions presented.